ilichkaya/laravel-restify/docs-v2/content/en/api/repositories.md

 ])
 ```

-To do this in Restify, you have to apply the Field's `storingRules`:
+To be able to do this in Restify, you have to apply the Field's `storingRules`:

 ```php
 Field::make('description')->storingRules('required'),
 ```

-So the rules list will be applied for the underlining field.
+In addition, the rules list will be applied for the underlining field.

 ### Custom store

-You can always take the ownership over the store method by overwriting it in the repository:
+You can always take ownership over the store method by overwriting it in the next repository:

 ```php
 // PostRepository.php